OldUser101/nlock/doc/config.md

 # General configuration options
 [general]
+# This value is only supported on Linux
-allowEmptyPassword = false      # allow a blank password to be validated hideCursor = true               # hide the mouse cursor backgroundType = "color"        # background type "color", or "image"
+allowEmptyPassword = false      # allow a blank password to be validated

+hideCursor = true               # hide the mouse cursor backgroundType = "color"        # background type "color", or "image"